Pros and Cons of Moving to Hong Kong

 PRO: A friendly expat community

 The expat community is incredibly friendly.
-Hong Kong is a very transient place, and it follows that most people know what it’s like to be new, and are happy to help and befriend the newbies.
+Hong Kong is a very transient place, and it follows that most people know what it’s like to be new, and are happy to help and befriend newly arrived expats.
 Unlike most cities where people have established circles of friends, in Hong Kong, people come and go so often that there is a distinct lack of cliques, which is refreshing.

 CON: A transient place that people leave